lunduniversity/reqeng/Startups/README.md

 You will be contacted by a supervisor from the course who will help you in putting together a project description for your product idea, which can be used by the student groups to get started.

 ### 4. Pitch the idea to the students
-At the first lecture (**week 3, date TBA**) you pitch your idea (ca 3 min) and answer questions from the students.
+At the first lecture (**20/1, at 3pm-5pm**) you pitch your idea (ca 3 min) and answer questions from the students.
 The student groups will then in random order choose the idea they wish to work on.

 *Note that the number of students varies from year-to-year, why it's not guaranteed that each product idea can be matched with s student group*